The Science Behind HSI's Employee Learning and Development Training

 The human brain can only process so much information at a time before it is forgotten or moved to long-term memory.
 Cognitive load is an important concept in instructional design and how we create our employee training and development videos.

-This supports our approach to microlearning and how we batch content into bite-sized bits.
+This supports our approach to microlearning and how we batch content into bite-sized chunks of content.